filip-io/Mini_project-API/README.md

 <br>

 #### **Add person to database**
-<br>Provide the mandatory info in the request body to add a new person to the database.
+Provide the mandatory info in the request body to add a new person to the database.
 ```
 POST /people/add/